Johannes253/Contract/README.md

 Working on the front end with java script and html, focusing most of my time on html.
 I will work to communicate with my teammates, talking about whatever issues I run into on the project.
 I will be responsible for keeping up to date with my group mates and attending the weekly meetings.

-Working on the front end with java script and html, focusing most of my time on html.
-I will work to communicate with my teammates, talking about whatever issues I run into on the project.
-I will be responsible for keeping up to date with my group mates and attending the weekly meetings.

 Printed
 name: Johannes Mayrhofer